-A. Most hotel companies offer payment of between AED 1,000 and AED 1,500 per month plus shared accommodation and transportation to and from the workplace.
+A. Most hotel companies offer payment of between AED 1,000 and AED 1,500 per month plus work permit, shared accommodation, duty meals and transportation to and from the workplace (provided that students live in company accommodation).

 Q. 6 Do I need my CV?